bennettpeter/MythTV-LeanCapture/README.md

 where 704 is the number of one of your channels that is in your list.

 You should see a bunch of messages ending with "Complete tuning channel: 704 on recorder: leancap1".
-Start vlc and open the video card.
+Run /opt/mythtv/leancap/leanvlc.sh leancap1.
 You should see video playing from the selected channel.
 Press the back button on your fire remote to end it or it will continue playing for ever.
 Close vlc.

 Note you can also add a NOPLAY parameter to tune the channel and leave it selected in the list: